-A tiered participation arrangement is defined10 as "arrangements that occur when some indirect participants rely on the services provided by direct participants to use the FMI's central payment, clearing, settlement, or recording facilities."
-While DDRS supports direct, and third party reporting service provider (each or together, "user") reporting submissions, it does not offer any central payment, clearing, settlement or recording facilities.
+A tiered participation arrangement is defined as "arrangements that occur when some indirect participants rely on the services provided by direct participants to use the FMI's central payment, clearing, settlement, or recording facilities."
+18 While DDRS supports direct as well as third party reporting service provider (each or together, "user") reporting submissions, it does not offer any central payment, clearing, settlement or recording facilities.
 In any event, any entity that seeks to access DDRS' trade reporting services must execute an agreement (to be on-boarded) to obtain such access.